-And this ASP.NET Core performance bottleneck is in your database and data storage that cannot handle heavy loads the way your ASP.NET Core application tier can.
-Although you can add more servers to the application-tier web farm, you cannot do the same with your database tier.
-Below are the two types of data storage that become a performance bottleneck for ASP.NET Core applications.
+This performance bottleneck occurs due to the databases’ inability to handle heavy loads as effectively as application tier can.
+Essentially, you can add more servers to the application tier but cannot do the same with your database tier.
+Below are the two types of data storage that become a performance bottleneck in these applications.

 - Database Server (SQL Server)